tahteche/BLA/README.md

 `python - m bla < {path/to/file/with/input}`

- The input file should contain the text in the format of the inputs described in the problem statement and nothing else.
-Take a look at the  `blaa_input.txt` file in the repo for a refernece.
+The input file should contain the input data in the same format as the inputs described in the examples section of the problem statement above and nothing else.
+Take a look at the  `bla_input.txt` file in the repo for a refernece.

  ## Testing:

  To run the unit test of the program run the following command in the CLI from within the folder of the repo:

  `python -m unittest tests`

+## Optimizations:

+Following is a list of optimizations that were done to make the program more efficient with memory:

+ 1. Used iteration along with a stack for the implementation of depth-first search in comparison to recursion.
+ 2. Used an array as a stack instead of a heavier stack object.
+ 3. The same grid used to represent the land field was used to keep track of points visited by the DFS instead of using a second grid to keep track of visited points.
+The later approach would have consumed double the memory.